 Welcome to the place where the birds are free.

-The national bird counting day 2022 was held on the weekend of the 22nd of January.
+The national bird counting day 2022 was held on the 22nd of January.
 Again, we had the help and support of a professional team of birders.
 They counted in twenty-four hours 76 species.
 See the list here.
 We want to thank everybody involved in this beautiful event organized by the – Costa Rican Bird Route 2022.
-You can contact them at email@example.com if you want more information.
+You can contact them at firstname.lastname@example.org if you want more information.

 As the property of Blue Falls of Costa Rica has a lot of primary forests, open fields, and riversides, you can find the same kind of birds as at our sister project Catarata Del Toro.
 See hereunder the ‘Catch’ of one day.
 Maybe you see fewer hummingbirds.
 The good thing is that we are planting all kinds of fruit trees from the area.
 And they are coming up very well.
 Also, we are planting more plants and bushes, and then later, some particular bird spotting areas will be constructed.
 So, it will be nice to stroll around here.